timmcginley/41934/Assignments/README.md

  The Identify what the projects analysed, how did they test this?
 What was the domain focus of the investigation?
 Was it structural, energy and indoor, daylight, acoustic, LCA/LCC or something else?
 They should then be introduced to BPMN and use it to document the use case and explore the role of experts in OpenBIM.
 Following this, the students should review OpenBIM tools made in the previous year of the OpenBIM course and identify which tools could be used or adapted to solve the problem identified in the design project in the previous part.
 Finally, they could check the information validity of the models against the use case requirements they identified.

-## A2A: OpenBIM Modelling
-Aim:
-### Learning Objectives
-12. Evaluate [software licensing](/Concepts/Software_licences/README.md) suitability and implications for the OpenBIM tool you develop or modelling tool you use.

-This could include information and processes from other digital sources and platforms, i.e. 3D printing / rapid prototyping, as well as drone, mixed reality and laser scanning (Wang Liyuan et al., 2020).
-The main challenge here is to validate the BIM model and use current tools or tools of their own to fix issues efficiently.
-The model group would thoroughly check the received IFC file and fix missing or incorrect geometric and non-geometric information.
-This should be in collaboration with an analysis (A2B) group.
-Furthermore, they could develop their own models, but the emphasis in this assignment would be on maintaining, reusing and further developing existing models or sub systems (OpenBIM principle 2) for a specific disciplinary use case.

 ## A2: Analyse
 Aim: